Do I Need a Root Canal Avondale, AZ

-At Apple Tree Dentistry, LLC, patients ask, "my tooth hurts, do I need a root canal?"
+At Apple Tree Dental Studio, patients ask, "my tooth hurts, do I need a root canal?"
 Toothaches can be terribly inconvenient.
 They make it difficult to eat, speak, or even function.
 As a family dentist in Avondale, AZ, we realize that a common toothache is something most people can live with until it suddenly turns a corner and becomes unbearable.
 The key is to visit our dental office at that initial stage before you reach the point of severe discomfort.
 This will give you the largest amount of options for how to treat the problem.
 To schedule an appointment with our family dental office, call (623) 476-1007.

 If you are wondering, "my tooth hurts, do I need a root canal?" the answer is – not necessarily.
 We know that your tooth could hurt for several reasons, including: